 To date, the Company has financed its operations primarily through share and convertible debt issuances, investment tax credits, interest income, and collaborative co-development agreements.
 The Company has incurred significant operating losses and cash outflows from operations.
-As at July 31, 2016, the anticipated level of cash flows from operating activities for the next twelve months is not assured to be sufficient to sustain operations.
+As at January 31, 2017, the anticipated level of cash flows from operating activities for the next twelve months is not assured to be sufficient to sustain operations.
 The ability of the Company to continue as a going concern is dependent upon raising additional financing through borrowings or equity financing and ultimately achieving future profitable operations.
 The outcome of these matters is dependent on a number of items outside the Company's control.
 As a result, there are material uncertainties that may cast significant doubt as to whether the Company will have the ability to continue as a going concern.
 These financial statements do not include any adjustments or disclosures that may result from the Corporation's inability to continue as a going concern.
-If the going concern assumption were not found to be appropriate for these financial statement of financial position classifications and the reported expenses.
+If the going concern assumption were not found to be appropriate for these financial statements, adjustments might be necessary in the carrying values of assets and liabilities, the statement of financial position classifications and the reported expenses.
 Such adjustments could be material.